 Sir Richard Evans

 MA DPhil PhD (inc) DLitt LitD LittD DLitt FBA FRHistS FRSL FLSW

-Sir Richard Evans is an historian of modern Germany and modern Europe, and has published over 20 books in the field, most recently The Pursuit of Power: Europe 1815-1915 and Eric Hobsbawm: A Life in History.
+Sir Richard Evans is an historian of modern Germany and modern Europe, and has published over 20 books in the field, most recently The Hitler Conspiracies (2021) and Hitler’s People: The Faces of the Third Reich (2024).
 He was President of Wolfson College from 2010-2017.

+Sir Richard Evans